Climate Science and Solutions, Master of Science

 - PROGRAM FEE INFORMATION

 Program fees are established by the Arizona Board of Regents (ABOR).
-A program fee of $3000 per year has been approved for this program.
+A program fee of $1500 per semester has been approved for this program.